 The agreement took place at a meeting of the Western Pacific Naval Symposium in the eastern Chinese coastal city of Qingdao.

-A late draft of the non-binding document, obtained by Reuters, is essentially a handbook for manoeuvres and communication when naval ships and aircraft from the signing countries encounter each other unexpectedly.
+A late draft of the non-binding document, obtained by Reuters, is essentially a handbook for maneuvers and communication when naval ships and aircraft from the signing countries encounter each other unexpectedly.

 Navies are told to fire off flares in green, yellow and red in different situations and given a list of English-language terms.

-"The document is not legally binding, rather, it's a coordinated means of communication to maximise safety at sea," the draft says.
+"The document is not legally binding, rather, it's a coordinated means of communication to maximize safety at sea," the draft says.

 The final version has not been publicly released, but a naval official privy to the discussions said the language in the draft was close to what had been formally agreed upon.